Yigit4416/my-drive/README.md

 - [x] put some files to S3 and test UI
 - [x] take a look at buttons it creates hydration errors
 - [x] fix card behaviour
+- [x] on prod neon db causing issues probably about env.
+- [x] make delete button
+- [x] delete button is functioning but somehow it doesn't delete from s3 need to look at that.
+- [ ] make share button fully functioning
+- [ ] make sure that when uploading something make it reload (after you make cache make it revalidate)
 - [ ] look for how to show users pdf or excel files
 - [x] make sure that uploading will be at client side not on server
 - [ ] make it shareable if user wants